Phase-locking in $k$-partite networks of delay-coupled oscillators: Phase oscillators on a partite network

+The corresponding locked frequency $\Omega$ is the root of the transcendental equation obtained by summing Eq.~(\ref{Eq: tri_2}) and (\ref{Eq: tri_3}),

-When the intrinsic frequencies of oscillators in two of the partitions are equal, $\omega_1 \neq \omega_2 = \omega_3 = \omega$, a similar calculation for a phase-locked solution as in Eq.~(\ref{Eq: gen_soln}) gives $\delta$ as in Eq.~(\ref{Eq: delta_soln}) but with a modified average phase $\phi$,
+If the intrinsic frequencies of oscillators in only two of the partitions are equal, namely $ \omega_2 = \omega_3 = \omega \neq \omega_1$, a similar calculation for a phase-locked solution gives $\delta$ as in Eq.~(\ref{Eq: delta_soln}) but with a modified average phase $\phi$,

 The average frequency $\Omega$ can be numerically computed from Eq.~(\ref{Eq: trans}) and the stability criteria for these solutions can be found in a straightforward manner.
-Fig.~2 shows results using Eqs.~(\ref{Eq: trans_1}) and (\ref{Eq: trans_2}) for the stable in-phase and splay phase cluster solutions.
+Fig.~\ref{fig: freq_sync_splay} shows results using Eqs.~(\ref{Eq: trans_1}) and (\ref{Eq: trans_2}) for the stable in-phase and splay phase cluster solutions.
 Notice that there is a range of values of $\tau$ where there is only a single stable state, as well as parameter ranges when there are several stable frequencies \cite{schuster1989}.
 The width of this latter range increases with increasing coupling strength \cite{punetha2015}.

-Stability criteria for the phase locked solutions can be derived and are given in the Appendix.
-These are applicable for a class of $C^1$ smooth coupling functions that are $2\pi$-periodic, and the in-phase state is stable if and only if $\epsilon \cos(\Omega \tau)>0$ and unstable otherwise.
-In case of nonzero $\mu_{j}$, the solutions are stable iff {\em all} of the following $k$ quantities, $S_j = \sum\limits_{m = 1, m \neq j}^{k}\epsilon \cos(-\Omega \tau + \sign(m - j)\bar{\mu}_{jm}), ~~~~~j = 1, 2, \ldots, k$ are positive.
-Fig. \ref{fig: freq_sync_splay_eps} show the stable branches of $\Omega_0$ and $\Omega_c$ with respect to the delay parameter $\tau$ for the cases of $k$ = 3 and 7.
-The width of the different solution branches and their stability characteristics can be analysed in detail as shown below.
+The stability criteria for the phase locked solutions can be derived and are given in the Appendix.
+These are applicable for a class of $C^1$ smooth coupling functions that are $2\pi$-periodic, and the in-phase state is stable if and only if $\epsilon \cos \Omega \tau >0$ and unstable otherwise.
+In case of nonzero $\mu_{j}$, the solutions are stable iff {\em all} of the following $k$ quantities,

+are positive.
+When $\mu_j = \frac{2\pi (j - 1)}{k}$, the sum in Eq.~(\ref{Eq: splay_stability}) can be evaluated in a manner similar to that done above for Eq.~(\ref{Eq: splay_sum}), giving the stability criteria for splay solutions as,

+for all values of $j$.
+For equal intrinsic frequency, Fig. \ref{fig: freq_sync_splay} shows the stable branches of $\Omega_0$ and $\Omega_c$ with respect to the delay parameter $\tau$ for the cases of $k$ = 3 and 7.
+The widths of the different solution branches and their stability characteristics can be analysed in detail as shown below.